Consumer confidence drops for 2nd straight month over fears of fiscal cliff

 HOUSTON (AP) -- Former President George H.W.
 Bush’s family sought privacy and provided no new details Thursday about his medical condition, a day after his spokesman said he’s in intensive care after being hospitalized for treatment of a bronchitis-related cough.

-Bush spokesman Jim McGrath said he would put
+Bush spokesman Jim McGrath said he would put out another statement "when events warrant it," citing the family’s right to and desire for privacy.

 Bush, 88, entered Methodist Hospital in Houston on Nov.
 23 for treatment of what McGrath has described as a "stubborn" cough.
 He had spent about a week there earlier in November for treatment of the same condition.